rwtechwiki/rwtechwiki.github.io/ScoreRun/scorerunref.md

 One thing that should be noted too is that **everything is easier with a vulture mask**.
 Getting one can be done as early as the first cycle and becoming consistent in obtaining it is pretty much an essential tool for a score runner.

+Finally, [[doublespawn|double spawning]] will be mentioned a few times in this page.
+Doubling is essential for getting top-scoring runs, but if your goal is to learn and not necessarily break into the top 10, there is no need to double regions.
+Average scores of up to 20k points can be obtained without a single double-spawned region.

 ## Cycle 19
 Cycle 19 is the first cycle of a Score Run.
 Even though Hunter will always start in the same place and a player's general goal will always be the same, there are several possible ways to approach it.